FRINXio/FRINX-machine/README.md

 Each service will show as 'REPLICAS 1/1' when the service is up (it may take several minutes to start all services).

-UniFlow dashboard is accessible via web browser by visiting:
+The FRINX Machine dashboard is accessible via web browser by visiting:
 ```sh
 http://<IP_of_node_running_FM>